 Emily Brooks is a PhD student at the University of Florida, specializing in history of the book, children’s literature and culture, and digital humanities.
 Currently serving as production editor of ImageTexT: Interdisciplinary Comics Studies (www.english.ufl.edu/imagetext/); instructor of self-designed UF courses such as Writing About Magic, The History (and Future) of the Book, Survey of American Children’s Fantasy Literature, and Disneyfication; co-instructor of Marston Science Library Arduino trainings; and THATCamp Gainesville committee planning member.

-Shannon Butts is a doctoral student at the University of Florida working in writing and media studies and critical making.
+Shannon Butts is a PhD candidate at the University of Florida working in writing and media studies and critical making.
 Her research interests include visual rhetoric, remix writing, Digital DIY, public pedagogy, and circulation studies.
 Shannon’s work examines the hybrid ecology of material and digital making through technologies like 3D printing and augmented reality.
-In addition, Shannon teaches courses at UF focused on remix and remediation, making as writing, and writing through media.
+In addition, Shannon teaches courses at UF focused on technical and professional communication, remix and remediation, making as writing, and writing through media.

 Madeline B. Gangnes